arun-topagi/IDS/README.md

 # IDS
-IDS for Malicious  Access point in wireless Network using Beacon Frames
+Detection of Malicious Access points in Wireless network using Beacon Frames.